3 Powerful Ways to Use a Lean Manufacturing Game in Training

 Total Quality Management (TQM)

-Total Quality Management (TQM) is a comprehensive management approach focused on continuous improvement and customer satisfaction that emerged in the late 1980s.
+Total Quality Management (TQM) is a holistic management approach focused on continuous improvement and customer satisfaction that emerged in late 1980s.

 - Strong customer focus